Wireless Image Retrieval at the Edge: Introduction

-\begin{itemize} \item We propose a retrieval-oriented image compression scheme, which combines a retrieval baseline with a feature encoder, followed by scalar quantization and entropy coding. \item We propose an autoencoder-based architecture and training strategy for robust JSCC of feature vectors, generated by a retrieval baseline, under noisy, fading, and bandwidth-limited channel conditions. \item We perform extensive evaluations under different signal-to-noise ratio (SNR) and bandwidth constraints, and show that the JSCC scheme outperforms the digital approach even with capacity-achieving channel codes, and its performance exhibits graceful degradation when the test and training SNRs do not match.
-The JSCC scheme is shown to outperform its digital counterpart also over fading channels, even if we assume the availability of channel state information for the digital scheme. \item We evaluate the proposed schemes on various surveillance tasks, and show that the performance close to the noiseless bound can be achieved even under very harsh SNR and bandwidth constraints, whereas the digital approach falls short of this performance even with idealistic capacity-achieving channel codes. \item Our results clearly show that, in general, it is not possible to separate inference tasks from the communication scheme, and the end-to-end performance can be improved significantly by designing the communication and learning algorithms jointly.
-We provide a comprehensive analysis of different architectures and training strategies that lay solid foundations for future research in wireless edge learning. \end{itemize}
+\begin{itemize} \item We propose a novel retrieval-oriented image compression scheme, which combines a retrieval baseline with a feature encoder, followed by scalar quantization and entropy coding.
+To estimate the distribution to be used for the entropy coder, we introduce a density model based on a Gaussian mixture. \item We propose an autoencoder-based architecture and training strategy for robust JSCC of feature vectors, generated by a retrieval baseline, under noisy, fading, and bandwidth-limited channel conditions. \item We perform extensive evaluations under different signal-to-noise ratio (SNR) and bandwidth constraints, and show that the JSCC scheme outperforms the digital approach even with capacity-achieving channel codes.
+Moreover, its performance exhibits graceful degradation when the test and training SNRs do not match.
+The JSCC scheme is shown to outperform its digital counterpart also over fading channels, even if we assume the availability of channel state information for the digital scheme only. \item We evaluate the proposed schemes on various surveillance tasks, and show that the performance close to the noiseless bound can be achieved even under very harsh SNR and bandwidth constraints, whereas the digital approach falls short of this performance even with idealistic capacity-achieving channel codes. \item Our results show that, in general, it is not possible to separate inference tasks from the communication scheme, and the end-to-end performance can be improved significantly by designing the communication and learning algorithms jointly.
+We provide a comprehensive analysis of different architectures and training strategies that will serve as solid baselines for future research in wireless edge learning. \end{itemize}

-In this work we extend our previous approach \cite{jankowski2019deep} by considering different wireless channel models to show the generalization of our method and we validate the methods by extensive evaluations on new datasets.
+In this paper we extend our previous work \cite{jankowski2019deep} by considering different wireless channel models to show the generalization of our method and we validate the methods by extensive evaluations on new datasets.
 We provide a comparison of different architectures and training methods for wireless image retrieval.
 In our digital model we introduce a new, simpler, but equally effective density model based on a Gaussian mixture.